National Theatre at Home: Amadeus

 Audio-described provision for Amadeus

-There will be an audio-described version of the Amadeus stream available on YouTube.
-Links will be available closer to the streaming date.
-Please note that the running time for the audio-described version is 3 hours 1 minute.
+There was an audio-described version of the Amadeus stream available on YouTube.
+The running time for the audio-described version was 3 hours 1 minute.

 Show your support: donate to the National Theatre